 Oberammergau – The Passion Play 2020

 Nearly 400 years ago the townspeople of Oberammergau were in dire straits as a plague swept through Europe.
 In a desperate attempt to end the ravages of the disease, the local people prayed and promised to perform the trials, suffering and eventual death of Jesus Christ in a play once a decade.
 As the deaths began to subside and those who were infected became well again, the people of Oberammergau kept their side of the bargain and have put on a stage production following the last days of Jesus ever since.
 Starring the residents of Oberammergau, there are roughly 2000 citizens involved in all aspects of the play, from the lighting to the stage hands to the role of Jesus himself.
 This fascinating tradition has begun to draw people of varying faiths from across the globe to enjoy the rare and spectacular performance.
-Join us as we take the trip to this event which has been in our calendar for a long time.

-• Coach travel with reserved seating
+• Coach travel with reserved seating on your holiday coach

 • Overnight accommodation on the outward & return journey on a bed & breakfast basis